codeigniter4/CodeIgniter4/user_guide_src/source/outgoing/view_cells.rst

     <?= view_cell('MyClass::myMethod', ['param1' => 'value1', 'param2' => 'value2']); ?>

+.. note:: Namespace omission is available since v4.3.0 and later.

 You can also pass the parameters along as a key/value string:
 ::